pokepark/PokemonQuestBot/README.md

 | 17        | King's Rock |
 | 18        | Metal Coat  |
 | 19        | Up-Grade    |

+## Quest sharing

+You can share quests with any chat in Telegram via a share button.

+Sharing quests can be restricted, so only specific chats/users can be allowed to share a quest - take a look at the permission system!

+With a predefined list you can specify the chats which should appear as buttons for sharing quests.

+For the ID of a chat either forward a message from the chat to a bot like @RawDataBot, @getidsbot or search the web for another method ;)

+Example:

+#### Predefine sharing to the chats -100111222333 and -100444555666

+`"SHARE_CHATS":"-100111222333,-100444555666"`

+## Invasion creation

+There are several options to customize the creation of Team Rocket invasions:

+Set `INVASION_VIA_LOCATION` to true to allow invasion creation from a location shared with the bot.

+Set `INVASION_LOCATION` to true to send back the location as message in addition to the invasion.

+Set `INVASION_STOPS_RADIUS` to the amount in meters the bot will search for pokestops around the location shared with the bot.

+Set `INVASION_DURATION_SHORT` to the amount of time in minutes how long at least the invasion is probably at the pokestop.

+Set `INVASION_DURATION_LONG` to the amount of time in minutes how long idially the invasion is probably at the pokestop.

+Set `INVASION_DURATION_EVENT` to the amount of time in minutes how long invasions will be at pokestops during an event.
+This will give the users the options to choose between the event invasion time and the shortest possible invasion time in 5 minute steps.

+## Invasion sharing

+You can share invasions with any chat in Telegram via a share button.

+Sharing invasions can be restricted, so only specific chats/users can be allowed to share an invasion - take a look at the permission system!

+With a predefined list you can specify the chats which should appear as buttons for sharing invasions.

+For the ID of a chat either forward a message from the chat to a bot like @RawDataBot, @getidsbot or search the web for another method ;)

+Example:

+#### Predefine sharing to the chats -100111222333 and -100444555666

+`"SHARE_INVASIONS":"-100111222333,-100444555666"`

 ## Portal Import